 If the target task is nontransparent, then one of several things may occur.
 If the task has not declared itself a network task (and is therefore eligible to accept only one connection request at a time), then the DECnet software at the remote node performs the access checking procedure.
-After it starts, the target task retrieves the connection information by translating the logical name SYS\$NET using the \$TRNLNM system service call (see Section 4.6).
+After it starts, the target task retrieves the connection information by translating the logical name SYS\$NET using the \$TRNLNM system service call (see Section 4.6, "Performing Nontransparent Task-to-Task Operations").

 If the target task declares itself as an active network task, then DECnet-Plus for OpenVMS software places all connection requests addressed to the task in the mailbox associated with the channel being used.
 The first message in the mailbox is the NCB from the original connection request that started the task.
 This message appears in the mailbox after channel assignment and name declaration occur.
 After the task declares a network name or number, subsequent inbound connection requests are not checked by the remote node to verify access control.
 (Note that if the task is started without being part of a DECnet operation, access control is never checked.)
-Section 4.6 describes in more detail the nontransparent process of completing the logical link connection.
+Section 4.6, "Performing Nontransparent Task-to-Task Operations" describes in more detail the nontransparent process of completing the logical link connection.